 Deoxygenated blood enters the lungs from the right side of the heart and travels to the lungs.
 When you inspire, oxygen flows into the lungs, transverses the capilliares and attaches to hemoglobin down a gradient.
 At the same time, co2 diffuses into the capilaries and is expelled with exhalation.
 Oxygen rich blood then flows to the left side of the heart and into the ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - How long can you live with untreated colon cancer how do you die?

-- Can you die from a collapsed lung?
+- Can you die from lung cancer?

-- How do you know if you have cancer in your lungs?
+- How do you know if you have lung cancer symptoms?

 - How do you know when you have lung cancer?